Attachment and child development

 - Concentrate and be able to plan ahead.

-Any child can develop attachment difficulties but they are more common with children who have been looked after or who have experienced other significant trauma which has affected their parents’ ability to provide safe and secure care.
+Any child and young person can develop attachment difficulties but they are more common with children and young people who have been looked after, or who have experienced other significant trauma which has affected their parents’ ability to provide safe and secure care.

 Find out more about attachment